I love preparing unique recipes and I enjoy sharing them with others.

 Flamin' Hot Cheetos and Ranch Chicken Dish

-It seems like I hear the same thing from just about everybody these days: "I'm tired of eating the same old thing."
+I hear the same thing from just about everybody these days: "I'm tired of eating the same old thing."
 Well, let me help you with that!

 Flamin' Hot Cheetos are awesome.
 They may have a bad reputation, but that's because kids are addicted to them.
 They're even banned in schools because, like most chips and junk food, they are unhealthy when eaten in large quantities, and because janitors are tired of cleaning up the bright red residue that can come from these tasty crunchy goodies.